18 Top Places to Travel Alone in the U.S.

-Start your solo Seattle agenda at the Space Needle, where you can go up to the observation deck for a phenomenal 360-degree panoramic view of the city.
+Start your solo Seattle sightseeing at the city's most popular point of interest, the Space Needle, where you can go up to the observation deck for a phenomenal 360-degree panoramic view of the city.
 If you like the view then you might want to check out the observation deck at Columbia Tower, where you can get a high view of the Space Needle.

 12. Austin, Texas